Pimento-Green Olive Cheese Spread

 - Used on tuna melts (spread pimento cheese directly on bread, or place on top of tuna before baking)

-Use a block of cheese instead of buying a bag of shredded cheese.
+Use a block of cheddar cheese instead of buying a bag of shredded cheese.
 Here’s why:

 - The cheese should be finely shredded (using the fine blades on any cheese grater).
 Most packaged shredded cheese is more coarsely shredded.